The Baltimore area is experiencing record low temps and the threat of more than a foot of snow. You want hot water. And you want your home safe.

 There’s nothing quite like the feeling of being in a hurry to get to work, stepping in your shower, and getting the chilling reminder that there is a water heater somewhere in your house, but it’s not working.
 There are a lot of things that could be going wrong.
 And there are a lot of variables to consider to achieve a consistent water temp through the winter months.
 And adjusting the thermostat may be the simplest solution.

-Colder water in your home starts with colder water in the ground outside.
+Colder water in your home starts with colder water on the ground outside.
 The water coming into your home needs more heat than usual to get to the temps you’re used to.
 So guess what?
-Yep, your water heater has to work harder than usual to get usual results.
-Newer water heaters usually keep up but older water heaters are like older human bodies.
-They ain’t as good as they once was.
+Your water heater has to work harder than usual to get the usual results.
+More extreme difference in temperatures means more expansion and contraction of the metal parts of the water heater.
+This leads to leaking water heaters over time.
+This is one of the many reasons the water heater does not last forever.

 A Tiny Tweak May Be All You Need